Ann Burley and my other Burley ancestors

 My 5th great-grandparents.

-John Burley was born in the Surrey village of Limpsfield in 1746 and baptised at St Peter’s Church on the 4 November that year.
-His parents were carpenter John Burley (sometimes Burly) and Frances Hutchins, who was often called Fanne or Fanny in the records (see below).
+John Burley was born in the Surrey village of Limpsfield and baptised at St Peter’s Church on the 4 November 1746.
+His parents were carpenter John Burley (sometimes Burly) and Frances Hutchins, who was often called Fanne or Fanny in the records (see their details below).

-Other records track him as an adult.
-A poll for the knights of the shire of Surrey held in October 1774 record him, as a freeholder of property, casting his votes for Sir Frances Vincent and James Scawen esq.
-Various Land Tax records from the 1780s and 1790s list him as both proprietor and resident of property in Limpsfield.
-A 1791 record held by the Sun Fire Office shows John as insurer of property on Pebble Hall Hill (or Pebble Hill), Limpsfield.
+Other records tracked him as an adult.
+A poll for the knights of the shire of Surrey held in October 1774 recorded him, as a freeholder of property, casting his votes for Sir Frances Vincent and James Scawen esq.
+Various Land Tax records from the 1780s and 1790s listed him as both proprietor and resident of property in Limpsfield – although it’s also possible that some may refer to his son.
+A 1791 record held by the London Archives from the Sun Fire Office showed John as insurer of property on Pebble Hall Hill (or Pebble Hill), Limpsfield.

 • Ann Burley (1775-1850), my 4th great-grandmother.
 See above for details.

 • John Burley (1776-1809), my 4th great-grand uncle.
 John was born on 16 November 1776 and baptised at St Peter’s Church in Limpsfield, Surrey, on 15 December that year.
-Land tax records for the late 1790s suggest that he took over his father’s property in the village, although without a will this cannot be proven.
-Research also suggests that John married a woman called Mary, although I’ve yet to find a convincing record to prove it.
+Land tax records for the late 1790s suggested that he took over his father’s property in the village, although without a will this cannot be proven.
+Baptism records suggested that John married a woman called Mary, although I’ve yet to find a convincing record to prove it.
 Three children were born to them in Limpsfield and baptised there.
-John died in 1809 and was buried in the village on 14 May.
+John died young in 1809 and was buried in the village on 14 May.
 His wife’s fate is a mystery.
 Their children were:

 • Charles Burley (1779-1799), my 4th great-grand uncle.
 John was born on 10 January 1779 and baptised at St Peter’s Church in Limpsfield, Surrey, on 31 January that year.
-It’s likely that he was the Charles buried on 16 May 1799 in Limpsfield.
+It’s likely that he was the Charles buried on 16 May 1799 in the village.

 • James Burley (1780-1847), my 4th great-grand uncle.
 James was born on 13 December 1780 and baptised at St Peter’s Church in Limpsfield, Surrey, on 7 January 1781.
-He married Martha at some point in his life but I’ve yet to find a record of her birth or death, and she wasn’t living with the family at the time of the 1841 census.
-Various records track him in Limpsfield.
+He married Martha at some point in his life but I’ve yet to find a record of the marriage or her birth or death, and she wasn’t living with the family at the time of the 1841 Census.
+Various records placed James in Limpsfield.
 From 1811, Land Tax records listed him renting property from various proprietors including a house from the corn dealer John Clark in the early 1820s.
 Lists of jury-qualified freeholders and copyholders recorded him under Limpsfield in the early 1820s and noted that he worked as a gardener.
 An 1832 electoral roll showed him as qualifying to vote in elections as freeholder of a house and land in Limpsfield occupied by various tenants, including John Unstead and Thomas Barling.
 By 1839 another electoral roll noted that he owned several houses in the village, one of which he occupied.
 James lived until 1847 and was buried in the village on 11 June.
 He signed a will but there’s no mention of Martha in it and he left all his property and goods, including a number of properties and land, to his son.
+It’s likely from the fact that he owned such property that James had a gardening or nursery business of some kind rather than worked as a jobbing gardener – his son was a nurseryman too.
 Martha remains a mystery.
-The couple appear to have had just the one child.
+The couple appeared to have had just the one child.

 • James Burley (1814-1862).
-Mentioned in his father’s will, James Jnr inherited all his father’s estate.
-He married Suffolk native Hannah Edwards and went on to raise a family in the village, where he ran his own business as a gardener and nurseryman, employing several locals, before his death in 1862.
-Various publications, including the The Gardeners’ Chronicle and Agricultural Gazette, Volume 18, mention his propagation of calceolarias as a particular interest.
-Hannah died in 1898 and left her estate to her son James, described as a ‘gentleman’.
+Baptised in Limpsfield in 1814, James Jnr inherited all his father’s estate on his death in 1847.
+He married Suffolk native Hannah Edwards – although an obvious marriage record has not been found – and went on to have several children in the area.
+He ran his own business as a gardener and nurseryman, employing several locals, before his death in 1862.
+Various publications, including the The Gardeners’ Chronicle and Agricultural Gazette, Volume 18, mentioned his propagation of calceolarias as a particular interest.
+Hannah died in 1898 and her modest estate went to her son James, described as a ‘gentleman’.

 John Burley (1701-1774) and Frances Hutchins (1715-1771).